yuya-katafuchi/covid-19_priority_measures_japan/README.md

 * Requests to businesses to make use of telework and to promote the use of leave in order to reduce the need to attend work
 * Requests to railway companies to reduce the number of trains on holidays on routes to and from the areas under the measures

+As the priority measures under this law are issued by the government, which can limit the areas covered by these declarations more flexibly compared to emergency declarations ([Katafuchi, 2020](https://github.com/yuya-katafuchi/covid-19_emergency_statement_japan)), their implementation varies from one region to another, especially at the prefectural level where they have been implemented.
+This repository consists of data constructed to capture this heterogeneity of priority measures at the prefectural level and to provide data-based analysis, as well as R code to support analysis using the data.

 ## Description of files
 * `covid-19_priority_measures_japan.csv`: data file of the priority measures issued by the government of Japan.
 * `make_long_covid-19_priority_measures_japan.R`: An R script that converts the above file into a long format data frame represented by a binary variable that indicates under which priority measures was issued.
 This also supports multiple declarations of priority measures.